 Portofino, Italian Riviera Seaside Resort Town

 You'll have to pay for entrance to use some of the trails since they are in the national park.
-Europe Travel has a good Cinque Terre hiking guide and map with pictures so you'll know what to expect when you go.
+Check out a Cinque Terre hiking guide and map beforehand so you'll know what to expect when you go.
 Note that you need to buy a Cinque Terre Card to use the blue number 2 trails that connect the five villages except when they're closed, as is often the case in winter and early spring due to flood damage, so be sure to check current trail conditions.

 Portovenere, on the Gulf of Poets